-&lt;sup>14 The 25th April, the Peace and Security Council of the African Union adopted a Communiqué which "Underscores the crucial role that the youth play nationally, regionally, and at the Continental level in the promotion of peace, security and stability, as well as socio-economic development".
-The Communique encourages Member States to support means by which to implement the principles of YPS, "in order to institutionalize meaningful participation of the youth in all levers of decision making", and "underscores the need to replicate the holding of national youth dialogues to give the youth a platform to articulate their needs in promoting governance, peace, security and sustainable development."
+&lt;sup>13 The 25th April, the Peace and Security Council of the African Union adopted a Communiqué which "Underscores the crucial role that the youth play nationally, regionally, and at the Continental level in the promotion of peace, security and stability, as well as socio-economic development".
+The Communique encourages Member States to support means by which to implement the principles of YPS "in order to institutionalize meaningful participation of the youth in all levers of decision making", and "underscores the need to replicate the holding of national youth dialogues to give the youth a platform to articulate their needs in promoting governance, peace, security and sustainable development."

-the youth associations and fora/networks.
+This project aims to fill the strategic gap of scattered support to both youth organizations and youth institutions through an innovative approach of capacity building to both service providers and beneficiaries, while also supporting the harmonization of legal framework that foster youth integration and common advancement of their needs, hence realizing their contribution to enhanced intergenerational trust, a cornerstone for social cohesion and sustainable peace in the country.
+For such aims, this project will build on previous projects including through complementing and or scaling up the dividends of past interventions.
+This project will tap into the existing and established Leadership Academy, established under the PBF funded Political Stabilization project, to benefit for the quality training capacity for leadership to scale up youth Leadership training including through tailored training for rural youth.
+It will also build on efforts to increase the capacity of youth wings of political parties, who benefited from conflict mediation capacity building, to play a good example role and eventually inspire, like the Youth Political Party Forum, the convergence of common ideals among the youth associations and fora/networks.
 Furthermore, the Leadership Academy has recently launched a target initiative to breed a new generation of youth female leaders that may potentially inspire the current project enhanced gender equality approach that will seek specific targeting to promote young women's participation including as youth association leaders.
-The INJ has been supported to carry out a census and mapping of youth institutions under the EU funded project IandaGuine!
+The INJ has been supported to carry out a census and mapping of youth institutions under the EU funded project landaGuine!
 Djuntu and this project will build over such data to support the capacity building of youth organizations as well as the INJ capacity to better manage youth issues and catalyze youth participation including in peacebuilding.
 Previous PBF funded No Ianda Djuntu-Drawing the pathway together: new leadership for meaningful participation, peace and stability in Guinea Bissau will be taped into to scale up and broaden the areas of youth participation to other youth priorities and needs.
 In fact, gaps related to the National Youth Policy related gaps: perceived non /less responsive nature to youth needs as well as the need for policy inclusive design and due dissemination were identified under PBF funded No Ianda Djuntu and inform the intervention of the current project.
 Finally, the project will develop a strong synergy with the Political Stabilization project, which recently entered in its second phase, to address some issues highlighted in the context analysis and particularly those connected with the role of political parties and the politicization of youth organizations.
 In fact, the Political Stabilization project will strongly engage Political Parties youth and the Youth Political Parties Forum and will use them as an entry point to create a dialogue between the parties reducing the polarization of society and, thus, the manipulation they operate on youth.
 Periodical meetings will be organized and facilitated by the PBF secretariat to ensure effective coordination and synergies.